sedashgh/Azure.Communication.Services.EventHandler/README.md

 ## Publishing CloudEvents and EventGridEvents

-Leveraging .NET's dependency injection framework, add the `IEventPublisher<CallingServer>` or `IEventPublisher<JobRouter>` to push `Azure.Messaging.CloudEvent` and `Azure.Messaging.EventGrid` messages into the services where their types are automatically cast, deserialized, and the correct event handler is invoked.
+Leveraging .NET's dependency injection framework, add the `IEventPublisher<Calling>` or `IEventPublisher<Router>` to push `Azure.Messaging.CloudEvent` and `Azure.Messaging.EventGrid` messages into the services where their types are automatically cast, deserialized, and the correct event handler is invoked.

 ```csharp
 // .NET 6 'minimal API' to handle JobRouter Event Grid HTTP web hook subscription